fibbojs/fibbo/docs/api/2d/classes/FComponent.md

 ## Description

-The base class for all 2D components in FibboJS.
+The base class for all 2D components in Fibbo.

 ## Extends